Product

 4. Retention Objectives

-• Re-engagement ads used to highlight new products, special offers, or the benefits of staying engaged with your brand.
+• Run re-engagement ads: Show ads that spotlight new arrivals, special offers, or benefits of returning to your brand.

 5. Advocacy Objectives